≡ Menu

 • Photodynamic therapy: A light-sensitive solution is applied to the cancerous cells, which are then exposed to a special light.

-The type of treatment that is most appropriate for you will depend on the size, location, and type of melanoma that you have.
+The treatment most appropriate for you will depend on your size, location, and kind of Melanoma.

 The good news is…